 • Boschee's 2013-14 team set a single-game record for offensive field goal percentage against Augustana College (S.D.) of 71.2 percent, which still holds today.

-• In three seasons, Boschee already has two of the six 18-win seasons in BSU program history.
+• In his first three seasons, Boschee had two of the six 18-win seasons in BSU program history.

 • In Boschee's first season at BSU, his team knocked off three nationally ranked opponents.

-• Boschee has coached five All-NSIC players and one NSIC Newcomer of the Year award winner.
+• Boschee has coached six All-NSIC players and one NSIC Newcomer of the Year award winner.

-• Has coached eight student-athletes to the NSIC All-Academic Team, including two athletes that were two-time honorees.
+• Has coached 16 student-athletes to the NSIC All-Academic Team, including two two-time honorees and two three-time honorees.

 The 2015-16 Beavers concluded the season with a 10-17 overall record and a 7-15 conference record.
 They posted a winning home record by going 8-7 at the friendly confines of the Bemidji State Gymnasium.
 Senior guard DJ Anderson averaged 4.9 assists per game which was the fourth highest average in the conference.
 The men's basketball team had four players named to the 2015-16 Winter NSIC All-Academic Team.